 I’m sure they know us well, better than we know ourselves… So, they must be here because it is a last resort.
 Will we be under-prepared?
 Or is all this random – and absolutely nothing is coming…

 Or could this be the attack?
-I have this zerk – it could potentially be intelligence with its own agenda.
+I have this zerk – it could potentially be intelligent with its own agenda.
 And the collective that is EESO, and other Eesian organs on the planet – was just their clever way of taking over… They take over… And are heavily armed… They must know there is something else out there that all this should be effective against.

 And based on the terrifying possibilities with these weapons, what they can do – do we really need all this just to overcome someone… Careless enough to take us out?
 And would I ever want to meet such a terrible force… I will get killed.
 And possibly in an embarrassing way.